plot

 ggplot

-function provides many shortcuts
+function provides many shortcutsggplot2

 Plotting formalized and implemented by the grammar of graphics by Leland Wilkinson and Hadley Wickham (Wickham 2010, 2009; Wilkinson 2012).
-The plotting process
+The plotting process in ggplot2

 is devided into layers including: